 We operate programs across the county in 5 community-based clubhouses, on 28 school campuses, at 6 affordable housing complexes and in Juvenile Hall.
 During the school year, our Clubs are open from school dismissal until 6pm or later.
 Summer hours vary by location.

 Throughout history, Boys & Girls Clubs typically held the form of stand-alone facilities, buildings specifically for the purpose of serving young people in a Club environment.
-We have 4 of these types of Clubhouses in Cloverdale, Healdsburg, Windsor and Rohnert Park.
+We have 5 of these types of Clubhouses in Cloverdale, Healdsburg, Windsor, Rohnert Park, and Petaluma.

 Elementary & Middle School Campuses

 Through the past decade, we have built strong relationships with school districts throughout the county.
 Today, our school-based locations account for 28 of our Clubs, allowing us to have the largest impact by going directly to the young people who need us most.

 To further our effort to go where the kids are, we have built relationships with local housing organizations to operate Clubs at housing complexes.

 In addition to opening Clubs where the youth of our county live and play, we operate a Club within the walls of Juvenile Hall in partnership with the Sonoma County Probation Department to serve the young people that many others just can’t get to.

 Our programs are carefully designed to develop self confidence and life skills while working toward the goal of building Academic Success, Good Character and Healthy Lifestyles in every child we serve.

 When youth leave the Club at age 18, they leave with the ability to make positive choices and lead a self-sufficient life.
 As funding in the schools is cut, many critical developmental programs can be found only at a Boys & Girls Club.
 For at-risk youth, access to these activities can mean the difference between a series of bad choices or a life of positive outcomes.